NasibMansour/imp-central-impt/CommandsManual.md

 A Secrets file is a `.impt.project.secrets` file located in a given directory.
 Different directories may contain different Secrets files.
 A directory can contain only one Secrets file.

-Each Secrets file contains builder variables for information that shouldn't be tracked in GitHub.
+Each Secrets file contains builder variables for information that shouldn't be tracked in git.
 A Secrets file may contain a global builder variables object and specific builder variables associated with the device groups.

 **Note** Currently, the Secrets file must be created manually and is of the form: